 It is of fundamental importance that any learner who starts learning Pascal uses a compiler to compile his code and execute it while practicing Pascal coding.
 At the time of writing, the best source code editor for Pascal programs and compiler is Free Pascal.
 One can download the compiler by clicking here.

 Are you looking for some more advanced and applied concepts of the pascal programming language such as sorting, pointers and linked lists?
 Then the articles section is just the section for you.
 Articles provide discussions about advanced concepts of the language which you can integrate into your programs and use them wisely.

 Why don't you have a look at the articles section by clicking here or choose an article from the table below:

-We greatly appreciate your help to get this site more useful and let others benefit from the best pascal programming resource site on the net.
-Great effort was done to greatly improve this site's environment for every visitor to this site to be comfortable in.
+It is highly appreciated for your help to get this site more known and let others benefit from the best pascal programming resource site on the net.
+Great effort was done to greatly improve this site's environment for every visitor.

-For those who would like to include a link to our site, they might use a cute logo like the one provided to you below linking to (right-click on the image and choose save as to save the image to your computer):
+For those who would like to include a link to Pascal-Programming.info, they might use a nice logo like the one provided to you below linking to (right-click on the image and choose save as to save the image to your computer):

-One may hot link to the image using: http://pascal-programming.info/images/linktous.jpg
+One may link to the image using: http://pascal-programming.info/images/linktous.jpg

 Contribute to Pascal-Programming.info